scottprahl/RigolWFM/README.md

-# Rigol DS1000Z series oscilloscopes waveform library & utilities for Python 3.4
+# Rigol DS1000Z series oscilloscope waveform library

+This is a fork of the work done by Blaicher and Szkutnik to create a command-line utility for converting Rigol waveform files to other formats.
+The primary purpose of this fork is to allow the code to be installed as a module via pip so that it can easily be used in Jupyter notebooks.

 *Important!
 This library can not calculate correct voltage values from raw data.
 I could not (yet?) locate all the data necessary to do that in the WFM files.
 Use --raw parameter to use raw data for plots and CSV files.
 Any help with file format is welcome!*